PufferFinance/website-docs/docs/overview.md

 Restaking is a paradigm shift that will forever change web3's infrastructure and unlock unprecedented value for Ethereum validators and the [AVSs](#puffer-protocol-rules) they operate.
 However, as with earlier developments like MEV and liquid staking, there is potential to centralize Ethereum.
 Now that Pandora's Box is opened, building protocols that preserve decentralization is essential.
 In pursuit of this goal, Puffer has built the first native liquid staking protocol on [Eigenlayer](https://www.eigenlayer.xyz/) with Ethereum's ethos in mind.
 To counteract the risk of centralization, Puffer is preemptively [self-capping its pool size](#burst-threshold) and implementing guardrails to mitigate the negative externalities that restaking may have on the Ethereum ecosystem.

 At its core, the Puffer Protocol is a liquid staking protocol where node operators are permissionlessly allocated ETH to launch an Ethereum PoS validator.
 Puffer nodes can restake to operate AVSs on top of Eigenlayer.
-Puffers are users who stake ETH for the pufETH LST, which is expected to increase in value over time as the Puffer Protocol accrues validator and restaking rewards.
-PUFI token is used to govern the protocol via voting in the Puffer DAO.
+Stakers are users who stake ETH for the pufETH LST, which is expected to increase in value over time as the Puffer Protocol accrues validator and restaking rewards.
+The PUFI token is used to govern the protocol via voting in the Puffer DAO.
 Some important duties include approving which AVSs Puffer nodes can use and which ones to allocate protocol treasury ETH to in the form of Economic Security as a Service (ESaaS).

 ### Guiding Principles
 The Puffer Protocol functions as a platform to increase the profitability of at-home nodes operating as Ethereum validators and web3 infrastructure providers, helping to cement a pocket of decentralization within the wider validator set.
 This is achieved through three core guiding principles: